 All operators in expressions are fundamentally binary in nature.
 Arithmetic is two's complement and has 32 bits of precision.
-As can not do arithmetic on floating point numbers, quad or octal precision scalar numbers.
-There are four levels of precedence, listed here from lowest precedence level to highest:
+As can not do assembly-time arithmetic on either floating point numbers or quad precision scalar numbers.
+The operators are: